campezzi/elm_rock_paper_scissors/README.md

-# Elm Rock, Paper, Scissors
+# Elm Rock, Paper, Scissors, Lizard, Spock
 Run it with `elm reactor`.
 This is super crude and awful.
 Don't judge ;)